majiabao1002/HoneyPDF/README.md

 7, support the bookmark function, record what you see

-Contact： If you have any questions, you may contact technical support： Phone：+601112177670 Email：JonGil333@gmail.com
+Contact： If you have any questions, you may contact technical support： Phone：+601112177689 Email：Rachel Alonsol750@gmail.com